Animal rights activists block UK McDonald's sites | DW | 22.05.2021

 "We are assessing the impact on deliveries to our restaurants and to menu items," she said.

-The iconic fast-food company has long faced criticism over its effect on the environment as well the impact of its food on their customers' health.
+The iconic fast-food company has long faced criticism over its effect on the environment as well the impact of its food on its customers' health.

 In recent years, however, McDonald's has taken steps to improve its image, pledging to reduce its carbon footprint and switch to environmentally-friendly packaging.